cambrozak/bpl001/doc/01-lesson-plan.md

 ###Class Orientation (15min)
 _**Objective:** Students have an overall sense of what is covered in the class_<br>
-**Activity:** Instructor and Students read the syllabus, clarify with questions.

-_**Objective:** Students understand the lab-lecture-lab format, how to handle equipment, how the pairing rotation works_<br>
+_**Objective:** Students understand the lab-lecture-lab format, rules of conduct and how to handle delicate equipment_<br>
-**Activity:** Students perform three rotations, left moves to the left, right moves to the right.
+**Activity:** Instructor and Students read the syllabus together, clarify with questions.

 ###Lecture: "What's a Robot?" or rather, "Where's the Robot?"
 (15min)
 _**Objective:** Students define Robot in simple fundamental terms: A tool used to enhance human activity_<br>